reasn/getaura.io/readme.md

 ## Target Devices

 Aura is being developed for all relevant platforms.
-Due to limited time we will roll out on less common platforms later.
+Due to limited time we will roll out some platforms later.

 ✅ iOS
 ✅ Android